duncombe/wikis/Project-Management-Plan.md

 This page describes the procedures we'll adhere to in carrying out the project.

+# Objectives and Scope

+Develop a vision statement and supporting objectives.
+For example, we need a general statement of what we're doing and why.
+We also need a statement on how others can participate.  _Use this space to develop the material or link to it from here._

+* Using python clients exclusively
+* Phase 1 will include a scenario focused on a baseline assessment of the service registries and the client capabilities
+* Phase 2 will elaborate on the baseline assessment and begin to focus more on the scientific themes/scenarios.
+* At least one theme will focus on an extreme event such as severe storms or coastal inundation
+* Remaining themes will be selected based on input from the project team or anyone else in the community.
+See [Scenario Brainstorming](Scenario-Brainstorming) for a list of potential scenarios.

 # Schedule
  * Use issues to manage tasks
  * Use milestones to map tasks to dates in the project plan (Microsoft Project document managed offline by John/Derrick).
 Therefore, only Derrick or John will add new milestones.